sts10/phraze/readme.markdown

 Options:
   -w, --words <NUMBER_OF_WORDS>
-          Set how many words in generated passphrase
+          Set how many words in generated passphrase.
+If neither number_of_words or minimum_entropy is specified, Phraze will default to an 80-bit minimum

-          [default: 7]
+  -e, --minimum_entropy <MINIMUM_ENTROPY>
+          Set minimum amount of entropy for generated passphrase.
+If neither minimum_entropy or number_of_words is specified, Phraze will default to an 80-bit minimum

   -s, --sep <SEPARATOR>
           Word separator.
 Can accept single quotes around the separator.